3. Follow your heart

 1. Bring your awareness into your heart

-As you learned before, the first thing you do is focus your attention on your heart, and not the physical heart, which is located a little to the left of the center of your body in the chest area, but on the front heart chakra (as opposed to the back heart chakra), which is Located at heart level in the middle of the chest in the etheric or emotional body (see the green chakra in the graphics above).
+As you learned before, the first thing you do is focus your attention on your heart, and not the physical heart, which is located a little to the left of the center of your body in the chest area, but on the front heart chakra (as opposed to the back heart chakra), which is Located at heart level in the middle of the chest in the pranic or emotional body (see the green chakra in the graphics above).

 How can you bring attention to the heart chakra?